-The USU Combined Clinical/Counseling Program trains doctoral level health service psychologists through the integration of science, research, and the practice of psychology.
+The USU Combined Clinical/Counseling specialization trains doctoral level health service psychologists through the integration of science, research, and the practice of psychology.
 Students conduct research, offer evidence-based professional services, and consider culture and context in all professional activities.
 Students receive specialized training in diversity from our faculty through didactic, applied, and research opportunities.
-Our faculty include leading scholars in areas including cultural adaptation of therapy, identity development, sexual orientation and gender, treatment of children/adolescents, neuropsychology, ethics, acceptance and commitment therapy, parent management training, telehealth, military psychology, sexual health, trauma, dementia, anxiety disorders, and obsessive compulsive and related disorders.
+Our faculty include leading scholars in areas including cultural adaptation of therapy, identity development, sexual orientation and gender, treatment of children/adolescents, geriatric neuropsychology, ethics, acceptance and commitment therapy, parent management training, telehealth, somatic symptom distress and behavioral medicine, trauma, dementia, anxiety disorders, and obsessive compulsive and related disorders.
 The Sorenson Legacy Foundation Center for Clinical Excellence is a state-of-the-art facility for students, clients, and faculty, offering a unique integration of academics and clinical services.
 Graduate studies take place in a safe and beautiful small metropolitan area that has many and varied outdoor activities that invite self-care.

-Students in the program are funded with tuition awards and stipends.
+Students in the specialization are funded with tuition awards and stipends.
 Receive more information about applications and admission requirements, department research, and Logan.
-The program even offers a sample of a week-in-the-life.
-Applicants and students can find a complete program overview including program aims, policies, evaluation criteria and more in the current Combined Clinical/Counseling Program handbook.
+The specialization even offers a sample of a week-in-the-life.
+Applicants and students can find a complete specialization overview including specialization aims, policies, evaluation criteria and more in the current Combined Clinical/Counseling specialization handbook.
 Start your journey to a PhD today!

-Our doctoral program has been continuously accredited by the American Psychological Association since 1975 (formerly as the Combined Clinical/Counseling/School program).
-See student admissions, outcomes, and other data for the program.
+Our doctoral specialization has been continuously accredited by the American Psychological Association since 1975 (formerly as the Combined Clinical/Counseling/School specialization).
+See student admissions, outcomes, and other data for the specialization.
 Questions regarding accreditation and complete information on those guidelines and principles are available through:

 Office of Program Consultation and Accreditation